Move-In Checklist

 Working in the same building where you live will save you time and give you the opportunity to meet your neighbors.
 Additionally, we offer flexible schedules since we know you are a student first.

 Bonus: Students who are hired to work for Housing & Residential Life can move in early if they assist with move-in!
-Ask for more information about this when you do an interview.
+Ask for more information about this when you interview.

 Find a Job